 Step one: International Food Groups need to be present on the Internet in China

-Understanding the preferences and mindset of consumer groups is crucial to successfully expand a food brand into China and here are the key points to better understand it.
+Understanding the preferences and mindset of consumer groups is crucial to successfully expanding a food brand into China and here are the key points to better understand it.
 The Internet is nowadays the main source of information when it comes to checking food brand information.

 A Chinese consumer, but also a distributor, must be able to find you on Baidu, the Chinese most used search engine.